taoensso/telemere/wiki/6-FAQ.md

 See section [9-Authors](./9-Authors.md).

-# How does Telemere compare to Mulog?
+# How does Telemere compare to μ/log?

-> [Mulog](https://github.com/BrunoBonacci/mulog) is an excellent "micro-logging library" for Clojure that shares many of the same capabilities and objectives as Telemere.
+> [μ/log](https://github.com/BrunoBonacci/mulog) is an excellent "micro-logging library" for Clojure that shares many of the same capabilities and objectives as Telemere.

-Some **similarities** between Telemere and Mulog:
+Some **similarities** between Telemere and μ/log:

 - Both emphasize **structured data** rather than string messages
 - Both offer **tracing** to understand (nested) program flow